 JOOEUN PAK, Pianist

-Pak received DM in Piano Performance and Literature under the mentorship of distinguished professor Manahem Pressler to whom she also served as a teaching assistant.
-Pak’s study was supported by IU Doctoral Fellowship which was awarded for academic and performance excellence.
+Pak received DM in Piano Performance and Literature with minors in theory and chamber music under the mentorship of distinguished professor Manahem Pressler, a founder of the renowned Beaux Art Trio, to whom she also served as a teaching assistant.
+Pak’s study was supported by Indiana University Jacobs School of Music Doctoral Fellowship, which was awarded for academic and performance excellence.